major macro economic indicators

 - Free trade agreements with Central America and the United States (CAFTA-DR), as well as with Mexico and the EU entry into the customs union with Guatemala and Honduras

 - Financial support from multilateral institutions

-- High level of criminality and insecurity associated with drug trafficking
+- High crime and insecurity linked to drug trafficking

 - Lack of natural resources

-- Dependence on the United States (46% of exports, 90% of immigrant workers' remittances and FDI)
+- Dependence on the United States (48% of exports)

 - Structural fragility of public and external accounts